What Animal Kills the Most People in Africa?

 Tsetse Fly

-Tsetse flies are large flies found in tropical regions of Africa that weigh about the same size as a housefly.
+Tsetse flies are large flies found in tropical regions of Africa.
+They weigh about the same as a housefly.

-Although they look so small and innocent, they are hazardous insects.
-Their primary source of diet is blood, whether human or animal blood.
+Although they look small and innocent, they are hazardous insects.
+Their primary diet is blood, whether human or animal blood.

 A tsetse fly bite transmits a parasite known as Trypanosoma brucei, which causes sleeping sickness in humans and animals.